Using Council Land for Your Hospitality Business

 Yes, there will be a charge for the licence.
 This will be calculated as part of your application and must be paid before your licence will be issued.

-Once we have received your application we will contact you to let you know the outcome of your application and arrange payment.
+Once we have received your application we will contact you to let you know the outcome of your application, the licence fee and to arrange payment.

-If Council activities are displaced, such as car parking, the fee basis may be amended to address any income shortfall.
+If Council activities are displaced, such as car parking, the fee basis may be amended to address any income shortfall, in addition to the 'commercial' use of the land.

 After this date we will aim to issue your licence within five working days.

 Yes.
 The scheme is intended to help local hospitality businesses with existing business premises.
 It is not intended for new or mobile businesses.

-Where there is more demand for outside seating than space available, adjacent businesses will be given priority.
+Where there is more demand for outside seating than space available, adjacent or nearby businesses will be given priority.

 Before you apply, please make sure you have read the guidance below: